Lake County, Indiana: Early settlement

-Originally inhabited by the Potawatomi and generations of indigenous ancestors, Lake County was established by European Americans on February 16, 1837.
+Originally inhabited by the Potawatomi, Lake County was established by European Americans on February 16, 1837.
 From 1832 to 1836 the area that was to become Lake County was part of La Porte County.
 From 1836 to 1837 it was part of Porter County.
 It was named for its location on Lake Michigan.
 The original county seat was Liverpool, but in 1840 Lake Court House, later renamed as Crown Point, was chosen.

 Lake County's population grew slowly before the 1850s.
-Construction of railroads to link Chicago to the rest of the country, stimulated rapid development, and tens of thousands of settlers and immigrants bought land in the region.
+Construction of railroads to link Chicago to the rest of the country stimulated rapid development, and tens of thousands of settlers and immigrants bought land in the region.
 Small-scale industrialization began, but was primarily relegated to the northern coast of the county, where it could take advantage of the railroads along the coast and shipping on the Great Lakes.
 The 1900 Census gives a population of 37,892 residents.